-3.1.2: Frequency of occurrence (percentage) of Bacterial and Fungal isolates in Poultry sections
+3.1.2: Frequency andpercentage of occurrence of Bacterial and Fungal isolates in Poultry sections

 The percentage frequency of occurrence of bacterial and fungal is shown in Tables 3 and 4 respectively.
 The bacteria genera isolated from the study and frequency of occurrence were Salmonella 5(22.72%), Staphylococcus 6(27.27%), Escherichia coli.
 7(31.81%), Escherichia coli in water 4(18.2%).
 Escherichia coli in Pullet section was the highest occurring organisms while Escherichia coli in water were the least predominant.
 Meanwhile, fungal genera and their frequency of occurrence include Aspergillus 6(30.0%), Penicillium 5(25.0%), Penicillium in pullet section 6(30.0%).
 Aspergillus, and Penicillium in pullet section was the predominant fungi in the study while Penicillium in water was recorded the least occurring fungal isolates in this study.

-Table 3: Frequency of percentage occurrence of different bacterial isolates from droppings, soil, feed and water samples of poultry chicken obtained from Madonna University Elele, Rivers State
+Table 3: Frequency and percentage off occurrence of different bacterial isolates from droppings, soil, feed and water samples of poultry chicken obtained from Madonna University Elele, Rivers State